Skip to content

 The Avenue of the Giants features multiple parking lots, hiking trails, and picnic areas.
 While the drive can be completed in one day, stopping at the available attractions can extend the road trip to a weekend.

 One of the most iconic attractions along the Avenue of Giants road trip route is the Immortal Tree.
-The tree is over 1,000 years old and has survived multiple logging attempts, natural disasters, and time.
+Over 1,000 years old, it has survived multiple logging attempts, natural disasters, and time.

 In 1864, a large flood wreaked havoc on the redwood forests.
 In 1908, loggers made their first attempts to cut down the Immortal Tree, and at one point, the tree was even struck by lightning.
 The lightning strike took 14 metres off the tree, leaving it at 76 metres tall.

-Today, there are visible markers along the tree’s height, marking where the flood waters hit the tree and where logging attempts are made.
+Today, visible markers are along the tree’s height, marking where the flood waters hit the tree and where logging attempts are made.
 Although the Immortal Tree is not the oldest redwood, it is one of the most famous parts of this road trip route.

-Two other redwood attractions on the Avenue of the Giants road trip route are the Shrine Drive-Thru Tree and the Tree House.
+The Shrine Drive-Thru Tree and the Tree House are two other redwood attractions on the Avenue of the Giants road trip route.
 The Drive-Thru Tree is a privately owned attraction along the avenue that visitors can pay to drive through.

-The Tree House is an accommodation built within one of the towering redwood trees.
-The front door of the house is built through a hollow redwood trunk, and the rest of the house extends around the back of the tree.
-Tours are available on the inside of the Tree House.
+The Tree House is an accommodation built within a towering redwood tree.
+The front door is built through a hollow redwood trunk, and the rest of the house extends around the back of the tree.
+Tours are available inside the Tree House.

 road trips in the USA - California 2